jhanley1321/Order-Manager/README.md

 * Add support for Order Types
 * Add support for custom order Types (write your own logic for how the order is placed, this is not a strategy function)
 * Add cost basis optimizer
-* Add Capital gains tax optitmizer
+* Add Capital gains tax optimizer
-* Add a cost basis/Cpaitla gains optimzier (Optimize the best combintion of the two.)
+* Add a cost basis/Capital gains optimizer (Optimize the best combination of the two.)

 # Tech Stack